Bus robbery in Maricá ends with one passenger dead and two injured; suspect shot is arrested

+From cracolândia to bad conservation: six reasons that can make Paes ashamed to visit downtown Rio

-Passenger Elvira Ferreira Matos, 61, died instantly and two other people were injured and taken to the Alberto Torres State Hospital, located in São Gonçalo.
+Passenger Elvira Ferreira Matos, 61, died instantly, hit in the chest, and two other people were injured and taken to the Alberto Torres State Hospital, located in São Gonçalo.
 The 54-year-old police officer is among those affected and was hospitalized.
 The other victim, 33, who was shot in the leg.
+His frame is stable.

+Family members of the elderly woman were at the hospital and recognized the victim’s body, which will be sent to the Forensic Medical Institute (IML) of Tribobó.

 Police teams searching hospitals in the region arrested a suspect who was arrested in the Emergency Room of Itaboraí.
 Upon entering the health unit, the man reportedly said he was shot after an attempted robbery.
 The PMs said that the man has several times with the police and was on the run.